etiac/Islands/README.md

 # Islands
 Finding &amp; coloring islands on grid

-Instructions: open index.html file in a browser - and that's it. start playing
+Instructions: open index.html file in browser - and that's it. start playing Enjoy